-Juvenile Halls and Camps:
+Juvenile Halls, Camps, and SYTFs:

-- For each facility, report the ADP for male and female juveniles under the headings "pre-disposition" and "post-disposition." - Pre-disposition: refers to juveniles who are being detained pending a disposition by the court and includes juveniles who are being held for charges pending in another jurisdiction. - Post-disposition: refers to juveniles who are being detained pursuant to a disposition from the court. - This includes juveniles who have been committed to the juvenile hall or camp; and, - Juveniles whose cases have been adjudicated and the court ordered them held in the juvenile hall pending transfer to a group home, camp, Division of Juvenile Justice (DJJ), or other program. - Juveniles who are concurrently pre- and post-disposition should be reported in the post-disposition category. - e.g., a juvenile ordered to a group home and awaiting transportation, assaults another juvenile in the facility and charges have been filed on that offense.
+- o For each facility, report the ADP for male and female juveniles under the headings "pre-disposition" and "post-disposition." - Pre-disposition: refers to juveniles who are being detained pending a disposition by the court and includes juveniles who are being held for charges pending in another jurisdiction.
+Camps and SYTFs do not report predisposition ADPs. - Post-disposition: refers to juveniles who are being detained pursuant to a disposition from the court. - This includes juveniles who have been committed to the juvenile hall, camp, and SYTF; and, - Juveniles whose cases have been adjudicated and the court ordered them held in the juvenile hall pending transfer to a group home, camp, SYTF, or other program. - Juveniles who are concurrently pre- and post-disposition should be reported in the post-disposition category. - e.g., a juvenile ordered to a group home and awaiting transportation, assaults another juvenile in the facility and charges have been filed on that offense.
 That juvenile would be counted in the post-disposition category.

-Other Juveniles in the System:

-- o For each category of "other" juveniles listed in the left column, report the ADP for male and female juveniles under the headings "pre-" and "post-disposition.". - o If alternative confinement programs are never operational at 0600 hours, use 1200 hours as the time of day for the one-day snapshot.
+Other Juveniles in the System: - o For each category of "other" juveniles listed in the left column, report the ADP for male and female juveniles under the headings "pre-" and "post-disposition." - o If alternative confinement programs are never operational at 0600 hours, use 1200 hours as the time of day for the one-day snapshot.

-TOTAL ADP: Record the sum of the ADP values of that specific row.
+TOTAL ADP: Records the sum of the ADP values of that specific row.
+This section is automatically populated with the updated survey tool.